mingshenli/artiq-kasli-SYSU-tailab/readme.md

 # This document is not complete and is still being updated
 # preface
   This doc intends to offer an introduction and a technical specifiction to the control system.
-Although the target readers are basiclly members of our lab, I firmly brlieve that one can always find something interesting here.
+Although the target readers are basiclly members of our lab, I firmly believe that one can always find something interesting here.

   I started this project at the begining of 2018, months after I entered SYSU as an undergraduate.
 Thanks to my experience with Pascal and Arduino in high school, I got the opportunity to work for the Trap Ion Lab in school of physics and astronmy, assigned to write the control system.